 Wi-Fi is available for your laptop or other electronic device anywhere on campus.
 To set up Wi-Fi, call the IT desk (236-6508) or visit the IT webpage (see the link on the Student Resources webpage).
+You must use your Capital username and password to connect to the university Wi-Fi.

-iLearn:
+Canvas:

-iLearn is the University's course management system.
-Many of your instructors will post assignments, links, and resource materials for your classes on iLearn.
-When your instructors set up an iLearn page for your class, it is your obligation to use it-daily.
-The link to iLearn is on the Student Resources webpage.
+Canvas is the University's brand-new course management system.
+Many of your instructors will post assignments, links, and resource materials for your classes on Canvas.
+When your instructors set up a Canvas page for your class, it is your obligation to use it-daily.
+The link to Canvas is on the Student Resources webpage.